Review · Dietary Supplements

 - Does Mobilee actually work?

-- By the standards of this category, yes.
-Mobilee is a patented chicken comb extract standardized to ~60–75% hyaluronic acid, ~10% collagen, ~5% chondroitin sulfate.
-The published RCTs (Solà et al. 2007, Möller et al. 2009, Martínez-Puig et al. 2013) used 80 mg/day for 90–180 days and reported reductions in joint pain scores, improvements in synovial fluid hyaluronan production, and improved physical function.
-The effect sizes are modest — comparable to a high-quality glucosamine — but the studies exist and were independently published.
-Most ClickBank ingredients can't say that.
+- By the standards of this category, the evidence is real.
+Mobilee is a patented chicken-comb extract standardized to roughly 60–75% hyaluronic acid, ~10% collagen, and ~5% chondroitin sulfate.
+Published human studies (Solà 2007, Möller 2009, Martínez-Puig 2013) used 80 mg/day for 90–180 days and reported lower joint-pain scores, better synovial-fluid hyaluronan, and improved physical function.
+Effect sizes are modest — roughly comparable to a high-quality glucosamine — but the studies exist and were independently published, which is more than most supplements in this space can say.